HackerExperience/specs/hacker_experience_2/principles.md

 # Transparency

-We must be the most transparent we can with our community.
+As a general rule of thumb, we must be the most transparent we can with our community.

 We want to **share** everything, including: